wpwilson10/Utility/README.md

-# Common
+# Utility
- Utilities used by go apps
+Common packages used by go apps